william-horn/Satchel/README.md

 * A custom GUI framework built on `javax.swing` for interacting with, manipulating, and creating GUI widgets and components with intuitive flexability.

-* A `Console` class which includes powerful user input options, dynamic text and background color rendering, debug tools, and benchmark utilities right out the box.
+* A `Console` class which includes powerful user input options, dynamic text and background color rendering, debug tools, and benchmarking utilities right out of the box.

 * A shared `util` package containing many useful utility classes, both static and inheritable, for supporting large project needs.